hamidghaedi/scRNA_seq-analysis/README.md

 done

 ```
 The next step is to run `cellranger count` on each samples.
+There are different types of scRNA libs with different fastq files.
+This [blog](https://www.10xgenomics.com/support/single-cell-gene-expression/documentation/steps/sequencing/sequencing-requirements-for-single-cell-3) provide details on type of libs from 10X genomics.

 Running `cellranger` on a cluster with `SLURM` as job schaduler is not an easy task.
 The following is what I came up with working best for me working on ComputeCanada cluster:

 ```shell
 #!/bin/bash